jonataswalker/ol-contextmenu/README.md

   items: [
     {
       text: 'Center map here',
+      classname: 'some-style-class', // add some CSS rules
-      callback: center //center is your callback function },
+      callback: center // `center` is your callback function },
     {
       text: 'Add a Marker',
+      classname: 'some-style-class', // you can add this icon with a CSS class
+                                     // instead of `icon` property (see next line)
-      icon: 'img/marker.png',  //this can be relative or absolute
+      icon: 'img/marker.png',  // this can be relative or absolute
       callback: marker
     },
-    '-' //this is a separator
+    '-' // this is a separator
   ]
 });
 map.addControl(contextmenu);